shango/shango.github.io/docs/aces_workflow.md

 ## Footage Interpretation

-Once your source footage is imported, you need to apply the correct input transform to each clip (see Figure 4).
+After importing your footage, apply the correct input transform to each clip (see Figure 4).

 Steps to correctly interpret footage: